The Hair of Her Head ~ A Short Story by Allen Kopp

 Outside the walls of the palace, more serious events were taking place, of which the king, the queen, and their court of aristocratic sycophants and hangers-on were largely unaware.
 The common people, many of whom were starving and dressed in tatters, were disenchanted with the king and queen and with royalty in general.
 There was a movement afoot to revolt, to bring down the government and put in place a fairer, more equitable system of running the country.
 Who needed a king and queen anyway?
 They were bleeding the country dry and enjoying themselves while they were doing it.

 When the revolt finally came, the king and queen were preparing to decamp to their summer palace in the mountains with their enormous retinue of servants.
-The king immediately had the palace secured, but he knew that he and the queen and the other residents of the palace were not safe from an angry mob.
+The king immediately had the palace secured, but he knew that he and the queen and everybody else in the palace were not altogether safe from an angry mob.

 Some members of the court assumed false identities and fled for their lives.
 The ladies with high hair dismantled their coiffures and washed out the dyes, as it happened that their coiffures had become hated symbols of excess and indifference to the plight of the common people.
 Some went so far as to shave their heads to disavow who they were.
 A few of the ladies were found to have been men all along.

-The king and queen decided to stay in the palace, as it had been their home for many years.
-When they were taken by the mob, they were standing at the top of the staircase of the grand salon as if they were posing for a picture.
-The king was dressed in his sumptuous robes of state, his crown on top of his powdered wig.
+The king and queen decided to stay in the palace, an act of defiance if there ever was one.
+When the mob came for them, they were standing at the top of the staircase of the grand salon as though posing for a picture.
+The king was dressed in his sumptuous robes of state, powdered wig and crown.
 The queen wore her loveliest gown and most elaborate jewels.
-Her coiffure was a grand, four-foot-high creation of defiant flaming orange, adorned with her many-jeweled crown proclaiming to the world that she was queen and there was none other.
+Her coiffure was a grand, four-foot-high creation of defiant flaming orange, adorned with her many-jeweled crown proclaiming to the world that she was queen and none other.